-Facebook users are being warned against a New Profile Pic app which some experts believe is sending data to Russia.
+Facebook users warned over New Profile Pic app ‘sending data to Russia’

 The app uses facial-recognition technology, allowing users to modify the picture they upload and create a new image that they can share on social media.